melvinmt/gt/README.md

 }
 ```

-You should always, always set Origin and Target (at least once) to prevent slice out of bound errors.
+By default, Origin and Target are set to `xx` to prevent out of bound runtime errors.

 ## Feedback